Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Security Enablers in Neuromorphic Devices

 \subsection{Physical Unclonable Functions}

 Neuromorphic systems are not only bio-inspired in functionality but also leverage intrinsic device variability to implement security primitives directly within neuromorphic circuits.
-Among these, Physical Unclonable Functions and True Random Number Generators have gained traction for enabling lightweight, hardware-level authentication and encryption.
-In particular, the temporal dynamics of resistive switching and thresholding behavior—such as those observed in threshold switching devices and resistive RAM (ReRAM)-based Compute-in-Memory (CIM) cores—can be used to extract entropy and defend against model extraction and side-channel attacks \cite{ibrahim_resilience_2024}.
-Moreover, neuromorphic components like leaky integrate-and-fire neurons and spiking neurons have been shown to produce device-specific, repeatable spiking patterns, enabling a new class of neuron-based PUFs that are both low-power and resilient \cite{nasab2025late}.
+Among these, PUFs have gained traction for enabling lightweight, hardware-level authentication, device identification, and key generation.
+In particular, the temporal dynamics of resistive switching and threshold behavior in emerging-memory devices can provide device-specific responses for authentication and key generation.
+Some recent designs additionally evaluate their resistance to machine-learning modeling and side-channel attacks \cite{ibrahim_resilience_2024}.
+Neuromorphic components such as leaky integrate-and-fire neurons have also been proposed as PUF building blocks by exploiting device-specific spiking responses \cite{nasab2025late}.
+However, current evidence for these neuron-based designs is primarily circuit- and Monte-Carlo-simulation based, and their reliability and cost on fabricated neuromorphic platforms remain to be established.

-Memristive PUF architectures, in particular, benefit from inherent device-level variability and analog switching non-linearity, enabling compact and energy-efficient implementations while increasing the difficulty of cloning.
-For instance, Shao et al. \cite{shao_imce_2024} present In-Memory Computing and Encrypting (IMCE), a hardware architecture that integrates memory-based PUFs with secure execution CIM instructions.
-Their design offers robustness against machine learning modeling attacks by introducing non-linear XOR operations and randomized challenge-response pairs (CRPs), achieving near-ideal unpredictability.
-Similarly, Florian et al. \cite{florian_using_2022} investigate frequency-domain responses and CNN-based classification (i.e., dependence of a state of a system on its history) as PUF implementation strategies when the results of these analysis are applied to inputs of PUFs.
-The resulting neural networks achieves high uniqueness and 97\% classification accuracy.
-These approaches minimize exposure to invasive probing and enable lightweight authentication for resource-constrained neuromorphic AI processors, a crucial step toward embedding hardware security primitives at the edge.
+Memristive PUF architectures exploit device-level variability and switching non-linearity to obtain compact challenge--response mechanisms, although their energy, readout, and reliability costs depend on the specific implementation.
+Shao et al. \cite{shao_imce_2024} report improved resistance to machine-learning modeling attacks by combining non-linear XOR operations with randomized challenge-response pairs (CRPs), achieving near-ideal unpredictability.
+Similarly, Florian et al. \cite{florian_using_2022} investigate frequency-domain responses of memristive devices as PUF signatures, using CNN-based classification to distinguish device-specific behavior.
+Their results support the feasibility of extracting distinguishable and repeatable fingerprints from memristive dynamics, although the security relevance depends on reliability, entropy, and resistance to modeling attacks.
+These studies demonstrate several ways of deriving authentication responses from emerging-memory behavior, but their security must be assessed jointly in terms of uniqueness, reliability, modeling resistance, environmental stability, and implementation cost.